JuliaLang/Pkg.jl/docs/src/creating-packages.md

      * `CPLEX.jl` wraps the `CPLEX` library, which can be identified easily in a web search.
      * `MATLAB.jl` provides an interface to call the MATLAB engine from within Julia.
+7. Avoid naming a package closely to an existing package
+     * `Websocket` is too close to `WebSockets` and can be confusing to users.
+Rather use a new name such as `SimpleWebsockets`.

 ### Registering packages